 What are the different types of Trusts?

 · Discretionary Trust – allows the Trustees to make decisions on how the capital/income is distributed to the Beneficiaries.
 A Discretionary Trust is often used where there is one Beneficiary who has more pressing financial needs than the others, perhaps due to a disability.
 These vehicles have the significant benefit of being very flexible in providing for a group of beneficiaries, especially where it’s not clear what kind of financial help will be needed in future.
+How much discretion trustees have to make payments depends on how the trust was drafted.
 The downside is that you lose control over the ultimate destination of the assets.

 · Mixed Trust – allows for different types of all the Trusts listed above, in accordance with the tax rules applicable to each.